GNU-Ymir/Documentations/primitives/functions.md

 ## Block declaration

-You can declare functions, structs, etc. in a function.
-This is used to create symbol that are useful only for the current function.
-Sub function don't enclose the scope of the parent function.
+You can declare functions, structures, and so on in a function.
+This makes it possible to create symbols that are only useful for the current function.
+Subfunctions do not cover the scope of the parent function.

 ```ymir
 def foo () {